-Marth Debuted in Smash Bros.: A very egregious case happens in the Mexican Spanish dub of both the movie and the TV series: The movie came first in Spanish and the TV series many years later due to Locomotion (the network who licensed the movie in Spanish in Latin America) only managed to get the rights of the movie, due to the Japanese licensors were asking very unrealistic petitions for the rights of the TV series in Latin America.
-The TV series was licensed in Latin America by Animax (previously Locomotion), albeit with a different voice cast from the movie.
+Marth Debuted in "Smash Bros.": A very egregious case happens in the Mexican Spanish dub of both Prince of Darkness and the TV series: The movie came first in Spanish and the TV series many years later due to Locomotion (the network who licensed the movie in Spanish in Latin America) only managed to get the rights of Prince of Darkness, due to the Japanese licensors asking very unrealistic petitions for the rights of the TV series in Latin America.
+The TV series was licensed in Latin America by Animax (previously Locomotion), albeit with a different voice cast from Cuernavaca.

 Real-Life Relative: Akito and Ruri's Japanese voice actors are husband and wife.
 Thankfully not replicated in-series, albeit doesn't prevent Ruri's dialogues towards Akito and vice versa from sounding more passionate than those between Akito and Yurika, the official couple of the series.

 Subverted between the Mexican voice actors of both characters in Prince of Darkness: Despise having the same last name, Ariadna Rivas (Ruri) and Emmanuel Rivas (Akito) aren't related.